The Center for Innovative Finance Support QUICK FACTS

-The Office of Innovative Program Delivery (IPD) offers a comprehensive suite of resources to assist the transportation community in considering innovative program delivery strategies.
+The Center for Innovative Finance Support (formerly Innovative Program Delivery) offers a comprehensive suite of resources to assist the transportation community in considering innovative program delivery strategies.

 Technical Expertise to help address the business, financial, administrative, public acceptance, political, and institutional issues associated with the program delivery process and innovative project finance, tolling and pricing, and public-private partnership strategies.

 Research to help the industry better understand and apply innovative strategies such as congestion pricing and public-private partnerships.

 Capacity Building programs, such as the The Center for Innovative Finance Support Academy, to provide the skill set and tools needed to effectively evaluate and apply alternative program delivery options.